 360°Sound recently had the opportunity to chat with author/musician/comedian Aug Stone.
-He has a new book out called The Ballad of Buttery Cake Ass, an absurdist road comedy about a fictional band, and two friends’ quest to acquire a copy of their “as legendary as it is obscure” first record Live in Hungaria.
+He has a new book out called The Ballad of Buttery Cake Ass, an absurdist road comedy about a fictional band (Buttery Cake Ass), and two friends’ quest to acquire a copy of that band’s “as legendary as it is obscure” first record Live in Hungaria.
 Stone performs comedy as Young Southpaw, has played guitar in a number of bands, and is the author of two previous books: the memoir Nick Cave’s Bar and the comedic novel Off-License to Kill.

 Stone has written for The Quietus and The Comics Journal, among other publications.
 He is currently on a book tour and made time for us between appearances in Raleigh, NC and Chapel Hill.